Vincent-Zhang4135/Leetcode/Grind169/README.md

 ## Strings
  - sometimes, consider the ASCII value of the characters of your string
  - ord(char) -> int. chr(int) -> char (converting between ascii and str)
+ - sometimes, consider iterating in the reverse order and see if that makes things easier
 ## Stacks
  - If you find that there are problems where order matters (i.e. validParenthesis), consider how a stack with a LIFO approach might help

 ## Linked Lists
+ - slow and fast pointers are common
  - dummy nodes could be an option!
  - dont be afraid to use more than one pointers to keep track of the original position of the head
  - consider base cases, and use small list examples to sanity check them